Modi: Setting New Standards in Government Leadership

 The best way to celebrate PM Modi’s birthday is for all Indians to believe in and work to his dream of a strong, prosperous India for all.
 Sabka Saath, Sabka Vikas, Sabka Vishwas, SABKA PRAYAS.
 On this day, I wish him many years of good health and service to our motherland.

-*Author is Union Minister of State for Entrepreneurship, Skill Development.
+*The author is Union Minister of State for Entreprenuership, Skill Development.
 Electronics & Technology